-Two of the options for booking a trip is to either book a package holiday which often includes flights, accommodation and transfers or plan a trip where you book everything separately.
+Two options for booking a trip is to either book a package holiday which often includes flights, accommodation and transfers, or instead plan a trip where you book everything separately.
 We’ve been on both these types of trips many times and found there are pros and cons to both.
 Here are some of the features and benefits of booking a package holiday and also when booking everything independently.

 A big benefit to package holidays is that they take minimal planning.
 You just need to find a deal, such as online through a tour operator, or at a travel agency on the high street.
 These operators and agencies will likely have a huge portfolio of package holidays to choose from and with options for all over the world.

 Once you have booked the trip you’ll then have a lot less to think about in terms of planning, and it will almost be a case of just getting to the airport from your home and then deciding what to do when you’re there.
 So nice and easy.

 Great for families